-Majestic Trust Flow is the king of link metrics in 2015 and will continue to be for a very long time.
+Majestic SEO’s Trust Flow is the king of link metrics.

-I’m going to show you how you can use this metric for competition analysis, link audit/penalty recovery, and link prospecting.
+I’m going to show you how you can use this metric for analyzing your competitors, for performing link audits, and for link prospecting.

 Let’s jump right in.